-Table 2-1Dust Monitoring Stations

-- 2.5.2 As approval is needed from the landlord of the premises for dust monitoring equipment installation, it is not certain that these locations will be able to be used.
-The status and locations of dust sensitive receivers may be changed after issuing this Manual.
-In this case, the ET Leader shall propose updated monitoring locations and seek approval from ER and agreement from the IEC. - 2.5.3 When alternative monitoring locations are proposed, the following criteria, as far as practicable, shall be followed: - At the site boundary or such locations close to the major dust emission source; - Close to the sensitive receptors; and - Take into account the prevailing meteorological conditions. - 2.5.4 The ET Leader shall agree with the ER in consultation with the IEC the position of the HVS.
+- Table 2-1Dust Monitoring Stations - 2.5.2 Two separate baseline monitoring reports and monthly impact monitoring reports will cover the monitoring results for these two locations in the EM&A Manual. - 2.5.3 As approval is needed from the landlord of the premises for dust monitoring equipment installation, it is not certain that these locations will be able to be used.
+The status and locations of dust sensitive receivers may be changed after issuing this

+Manual.
+In this case, the ET Leader shall propose updated monitoring locations and seek approval from ER and agreement from the IEC.

+- 2.5.4 When alternative monitoring locations are proposed, the following criteria, as far as practicable, shall be followed: - At the site boundary or such locations close to the major dust emission source; - Close to the sensitive receptors; and - Take into account the prevailing meteorological conditions. - 2.5.5 The ET Leader shall agree with the ER in consultation with the IEC the position of the HVS.
 When positioning the samplers, the following points shall be noted: - A horizontal platform with appropriate support to secure the samplers against gusty wind shall be provided; - No two samplers shall be placed less than 2 metres apart; - The distance between the sampler and an obstacle, such as buildings, must be at least twice the height that the obstacle protrudes above the sampler; - A minimum of 2 metres of separation from walls, parapets and penthouses is required for rooftop samplers; - A minimum of 2 metres separation from any supporting structure, measured horizontally is required; - No furnace or incinerator flue or building vent is nearby; - Airflow around the sampler is unrestricted; - The sampler is more than 20 metres from the dripline of any tree; - Any wire fence and gate, to protect the sampler, shall not cause any obstruction during monitoring; - Permission must be obtained to gain access to the monitoring stations; and - A secured supply of electricity is needed to operate the samplers.